 Visiting Hoa Lo prison

-The history of Hoa Lo Prison starts with the French building it in 1894 and used it to house anti-colonial Vietnamese or political prisoners wanting independence from the French who were often subject to torture and execution.
+The history of Hoa Lo Prison starts with the French building it in 1894 and using it to house anti-colonial Vietnamese or political prisoners wanting independence from the French who were often subject to torture and execution.

 After the French left Vietnam in 1954, the prison served as an education center for revolutionary doctrine and activity.